kucharze/ZEKCardgames/README.md

-# A remake of my Cardgames.org porject using React
+# A remake of my Cardgames.org project using React